Code-Institute-Submissions/hanselsbakery/.stackedit-trash/README.md

 	- I have coded the HTML side of the project by starting from the home page.
 The first section was the header once I was happy with that section I moved on to the next section.
 During implementation I took some decisions that I believed it would contribute to a better user experience.
 		- **Modals**
-			-  I have decided that instead of loading the user with dedicated pages for Product Information, Join Us, Privacy Policy
+			-  I have decided that instead of loading the user with dedicated pages for Product Information, Join Us, Privacy Policy, Product Information, Testimonials,

 - **CSS**